 And everyone knows startups are tough, and have ups-and-down.

 But this concern weighs on a lot of founders nevertheless.
 What’s the answer?
 Some simple advice: transparency + not running out of money mean you shouldn’t have to worry, not 99% of the time.

 - Where boards get so nervous as to want a fire a CEO is when the bad news is a big surprise.
+After another big surprise.
+Really, the Third Big Surprise.
 Missing a quarter is tough.
 It happens all the time, though.
 But when a CEO tells you everything is Daisies and Unicorns, going great, and then you get an email later saying the quarter was missed hard … that creates some panic.

-- Similarly, many founders hide from bad news.
+- Hiding bad news repeatedly also freaks investors out.
+Many founders hide from bad news.
 They stop sending out investor updates for a while.
 They hunker down.
 That’s natural.
 And a terrible idea.
 Investors are prepared for bad news.
 Share it as soon as you have it.
 Actually, share it as soon as you sense it.

 - Finally, the worst bad news to hide is that you are running out of money at a much faster rate than anticipated.
 Don’t hide the burn rate.
 Share your “Zero Cash Date” every month.
 More on that here: Knowing — and Sharing — Your Zero Cash Date – SaaStr Don’t run out of cash a lot faster than you’ve led your investors to believe.
 That freaks everyone out.
 Then, they feel like they have to make a change.
 Even if that’s a bad choice — there’s no better choice.
 And here’s the key: almost all VCs save some extra money for a second check.
 As long as they know when you’re out of money, and you’ve shared that well ahead of time, they can prepare themselves to decide whether or not to write that second check.

 So my quick tips: